-Reinsurance protects carriers from bearing the entire financial toll of a catastrophic event, like Hurricane Irma.
-And by transferring portions of their risks, insurance companies can make their premiums more affordable for homeowners.
+Reinsurance protects carriers from bearing the entire financial toll of a catastrophic event like Hurricane Irma or Hurricane Ian.
+By transferring portions of their risks, insurance companies can make their premiums more affordable for homeowners.
 That’s a good thing for policyholders.

 How reinsurance factors into homeowners insurance costs

 Between 2005 and 2016, not a single hurricane made landfall in Florida.
-But the tides changed after a slew of hurricanes, including Harvey, Irma and Maria, made landfall in 2017, costing close to $283 billion in damages and resulting in one of the costliest loss years on record for the insurance industry.
+But the tides changed after several hurricanes, including Harvey, Irma, and Maria, made landfall in 2017, costing close to $283 billion in damages and resulting in one of the costliest loss years on record for the insurance industry.
 Meanwhile, the estimated insured losses for 2018’s Hurricane Michael in Florida reached $7.4 billion, according to the Florida Office of Insurance Regulation.